 - An arrest without a warrant is a serious matter and could subject the special agent(s) to civil liability.
 Therefore, in order for a special agent to make a warrantless arrest, a felony must have been committed in the agent’s presence or the agent must reasonably believe the person arrested committed a felony.

 In other words, the arresting officer must have probable cause, or have personally witnessed the crime in order to make the arrest.

-Furthermore, the IRM recommends that in cases of a warrantless arrest, that the supervisory special agent coordinate with the Department of Justice attorneys to avoid making an arrest where prosecution or bringing criminal charges is not authorized.
+Furthermore, the IRM recommends that in cases of a warrantless arrest, that the supervisory special agent coordinate with the Department of Justice attorneys.
+This is to avoid making an arrest where prosecution or bringing criminal charges is not authorized.

-Although many arrests are conducted in criminal cases that are related to taxes, most people reading this article are probably wondering about how arrests play in the role of collecting unpaid taxes.
+Many arrests conducted in criminal cases might be related to taxes.
+However, most people reading this article are probably wondering about how arrests play in the role of collecting unpaid taxes.

 To better understand this, let’s take a brief look at the IRS tax collections process

 IRS Publication 594-The IRS Collection Process, covers the entire tax collections process in full detail.
 It is an 8-page document that you can find on the IRS website.
 Here is a brief overview of how the IRS collects taxes.

 What many people don’t realize is that the IRS receives taxpayer information from multiple sources.
 For example, if you received a Form 1099-MISC from your property manager who is managing a rental property, the IRS receives a copy of that same form.
 This happens for virtually all sources of income.

 Your tax return actually is a reconciliation of this information that you send to the IRS.
 And it serves to show that you’ve taken the time to calculate your tax liability so you can pay it.